You don’t have to rely on chemicals and traps to get rid of flies that are plaguing your home.

 Essential Oils

-Lavender, eucalyptus, and catnip essential oils are great ways to keep flies off.
+- Lavender, eucalyptus, and catnip essential oils are great ways to keep flies off.

-You can apply them directly to your skin or clothing as a homemade bug spray, or you can add them to water in a spray bottle to spray around the room.
+- You can apply them directly to your skin or clothing as a homemade bug spray, or you can add them to water in a spray bottle to spray around the room.

 Dried

-You can leave dried herbs in a sachet or a decorative jar so it can function as both a decoration and a pest repellent.
+- Leave dried herbs in a sachet or a decorative jar so it can function as both a decoration and a pest repellent.

-You can also bundle dried leaves from a plant and hang it in a corner of the room or near a door.
+- Bundle dried leaves from a plant and hang it in a corner of the room or near a door.

 Make sure nobody is allergic to the plants you’re using if you choose to use this method.
 Those who are allergic to cinnamon can sometimes have allergic reactions just by smelling it.